Overview of the best photonics books: 2025 update

 The seventh section of this overview of specialist books in photonics is devoted to quantum photonics.

 In electronics, quantum effects are central to the functioning of many important devices.
 Examples include the p-n junction and the transistor.
-Similarly, quantum effects also play an important role in optoelectronics and photonics.

 Photons are quantum mechanical particles and controlling them effectively in the vicinity of electrons (which are themselves quantum mechanical beasts) frequently yields interesting physics which can be exploited for useful means.